mobarski/morty/README.md

 - add Morty to linguist (https://github.com/github/linguist) so it can be detected by GitHub

 Done:
+- fix: array.morty
+- rewrite benchmarks from HLA to Morty
 - compiler CLI (morty -> asm, -i -o)
 - global references -> globals pointer
 - static arrays